cartesian-theatrics/plexus/README.md

 # Install

 This library uses [java bindings](https://github.com/SovereignShop/manifold?tab=readme-ov-file#installation) to the native library Manifold.
+The platform specific dependency needs to be included separately from plexus.

 # Examples